Player grades: Warriors vs. Cavs

-The Golden State Warriors suffered their first road loss of the season on Sunday afternoon, losing 115-104 to a defensively-brilliant Cleveland Cavaliers team.
-It was an ugly and frustrating loss, but also not a very concerning one at all.
-Cleveland, healthy for the first time all year and with something to prove, brought their A-game.
-The Warriors could not buy a bucket, even on the occasions when they got open looks.
+Considering the circumstances — they had an entirely healthy team, had the last two days off, and were finally back at home — it felt like far and away the worst performance of the year.
+Plus, it’s Saturday night.
+And they play again tomorrow.

-And so they lost.
-It happens sometimes.
-It didn’t really feel like a game to read too much into.
+So I really don’t want to belabor this one.
+But grades must be handed out so I’m going to run through them quickly.
+I may write words about the Warriors for a living, but I think we can all agree that the fewer words written about this game, the better.

-Before they turn around and face the Detroit Pistons on Monday evening, it’s time to hand out some quick grades.
-As always, grades are based on my expectations for each player, with a “B” grade representing the average performance for that player.
+As always, grades are based on my expectations for each player.
+A “B” grade represents a player’s average performance.

 Note: True-shooting percentage (TS) is a scoring efficiency metric that accounts for threes and free throws.
-Last year, league-average TS was 58.1%.
+Entering Saturday’s game, league-average TS was 57.1%.

 Draymond Green